typed_envs package

 None

-__dict__ = mappingproxy({'__module__': 'typed_envs.factory', '__doc__': 'Factory for creating :class:`EnvironmentVariable` instances with optional prefix.', '__init__': <function EnvVarFactory.__init__>, 'default_string_converters': <property object>, 'use_prefix': <property object>, 'create_env': <function EnvVarFactory.create_env>, 'register_string_converter': <function EnvVarFactory.register_string_converter>, '__dict__': <attribute '__dict__' of 'EnvVarFactory' objects>, '__weakref__': <attribute '__weakref__' of 'EnvVarFactory' objects>, '__annotations__': {'prefix': 'Final', '__use_prefix': 'Final', '__default_string_converters': 'Final[Dict[Type, StringConverter]]'}})
+__dict__ = mappingproxy({'__module__': 'typed_envs.factory', '__firstlineno__': 14, '__doc__': 'Factory for creating :class:`EnvironmentVariable` instances with optional prefix.', '__init__': <function EnvVarFactory.__init__>, 'default_string_converters': <property object>, 'use_prefix': <property object>, 'create_env': <function EnvVarFactory.create_env>, 'register_string_converter': <function EnvVarFactory.register_string_converter>, '__static_attributes__': ('__default_string_converters', '__use_prefix', 'prefix'), '__dict__': <attribute '__dict__' of 'EnvVarFactory' objects>, '__weakref__': <attribute '__weakref__' of 'EnvVarFactory' objects>, '__annotations_cache__': {'prefix': 'Final', '__use_prefix': 'Final', '__default_string_converters': 'Final[dict[type, StringConverter]]'}})

 __module__ = 'typed_envs.factory'